 Students from 19 New South Wales schools attended the Charter Signing Ceremony as well as local businesses, parents, teachers and members of the community – the very people who Beacon helps bring together to shape a positive future for these young people.

-BEACON student and teacher ambassadors representing each school took the stage alongside Sarah and representatives of Coca-Cola to publicly sign the Charter.
+teacher ambassadors representing each school took the stage alongside Sarah and

 Sarah performed several of her songs in a private concert for the crowd and shared her inspiring stories about her own personal journey from talented hopeful to success in the cut-throat world of the music industry.

 looking forward to continued tremendous support from the New South Wales

 community for the Beacon program and for the youth of the state," said Scott Harris, CEO at BEACON.
 "This event,